2i2c-org/demos/README.md

-# demos
+# Demos

-Decks and demos prepared for and shared with 2i2c partners
+Decks and demos prepared for and shared with 2i2c partners.